 Don’t Be Afraid to Call a Roofing Professional

 When roof-raking isn’t enough, you may need to employ a shovel.
 Wet snow, ice or intricately angled roofs can cause problems for raking.

 Even if you are proactive about keeping ice and snow off your roof, you can still end up with roof damage.
-For repairs that keep your home safe and dry, call All-Nu Construction for all your construction needs.
-We’re the home improvement professionals in Toledo that you can count on.
+For repairs that keep your home safe and dry, call All-Nu Construction for all your roof repair needs.
+We’re the roofing contractors in Toledo that you can count on.